Notice of Privacy Practices

 We are required by law to protect the privacy of your information and to provide you with this notice about our information practices.
 We are also required to abide by the terms of this notice and to notify you if we are unable to agree to a requested restriction you have made relative to the use or disclosure of your information.
 In addition, we are required to accommodate reasonable requests you make regarding the communication of your health information by alternate means or at alternative locations.

-If you have any questions regarding this notice or our use or disclosure of your health information, or wish to file a complaint regarding our use or disclosure of your health information, please contact the Privacy Officer at Mary Free Bed Hospital and Rehabilitation Center.
+If you have any questions regarding this notice or our use or disclosure of your health information, or wish to file a complaint regarding our use or disclosure of your health information, please contact the Privacy Officer at Mary Free Bed Rehabilitation Hospital.